Pennsylvania Department of Environmental Protection: Office of the Secretary

 The secretary of Environmental Protection, appointed by the governor and confirmed by the state Senate, heads the department.
 The secretary is ultimately responsible for all policy and resource allocation decisions.
 The secretary represents DEP before the legislative branch, those affected by DEP action, and the general public.
 The secretary also manages the Policy Office, Office of Pollution Prevention and Energy Assistance, the Citizens Advisory Council, Office of Communications, the Environmental Education & Information Center, the Legislative Office, the director of External Affairs, and the Office of Environmental Justice.

 Executive Deputy Secretary for Administration and Management

 The executive deputy secretary for Administration and Management provides all Department support services.
-This executive deputy secretary oversees the bureaus of Office Services, Human Resources, Information Technology, and Laboratories, and the DEP Grants Center and Small Businesses Ombudsman's Office.
+This executive deputy secretary oversees the bureaus of Office Services, Human Resources, Information Technology, Laboratories, the DEP Grants Center, and the Small Businesses Ombudsman's Office.

 Executive Deputy Secretary for Programs

 The executive deputy secretary for Programs is responsible for coordinating department-wide programmatic priorities, policies, and actions within the Office of Waste, Air, Radiation, and Remediation; the Office of Water Management; the Office of Active and Abandoned Mine Operations; the Office of Field Operations; and the Office of Oil and Gas Management.
 It also oversees the Office of Program Integration and the Environmental Emergency Response Program.